CatcherITGF/NX-Venom/README.md

 ### Clear AMS Report Logs

-A tool that allows you to clear the logs of the Atmosphere, which tend to accumulate in large quantities
+A tool that allows you to clear the logs of the Atmosphere CFW, which tend to accumulate in large quantities

 ## Software Installer